 ONE OF A KIND.
 Bill Miller designed the shoeing box for this 1955 Chevrolet so he didn’t have to crawl to his tools.
 This was before specialty shops offered customized rigs.

-Bill Miller recently marked his 80th birthday and his 60th year as a farrier.
+Bill Miller marked his 80th birthday and his 60th year as a farrier in 2007.
 He started apprenticing in 1947.
 When he went into business for himself, in the days before custom-built shoeing bodies and specialty rigs, he bought his first truck, a 1950 Studebaker half-ton pickup.
 The truck served its purpose, he recalls, “but it was hard to maintain the equipment in the back with just a tarp thrown over my tools.”